-Under section 7 of the Bribery Act 2010, a company can be criminally liable for failing to prevent bribery committed for its benefit by one of its associated persons.
+Under section 7 of the Bribery Act 2010, a company can be criminally liable for failing to prevent bribery by one of its associated persons.

-It is a defence for a company to show that it had adequate procedures in place designed to prevent bribery by its associated persons.
-Guidance published by the Ministry of Justice suggests that such procedures are likely to include, among other measures, procedures for the reporting of bribery including ‘speak up’ or ‘whistleblowing’ procedures.
+It is a defence for a company to show that it had adequate prevention procedures in place.
+Such procedures are likely to include procedures for the reporting of bribery including ‘speak up’ or ‘whistleblowing’ procedures.

-Under sections 45 and 46 of the Criminal Finances Act 2017, a company can be criminally liable for failing to prevent the facilitation of UK or foreign tax evasion offences by its associated persons.
+Under sections 45 and 46 of the Criminal Finances Act 2017, a company can be criminally liable for failing to prevent the facilitation of tax evasion offences by its associated persons.

-In November 2018, following its review of firms’ whistleblowing arrangements in the retail and wholesale banking sector, the FCA published examples of good practice and areas for improvement with respect to policies and procedures, the role of the whistleblowers’ champion and the annual whistleblowing report and training.
+In November 2018, the FCA published examples of good practice and areas for improvement with respect to policies and procedures, the role of the whistleblowers’ champion and the annual whistleblowing report and training.

 In May 2019, the FCA published its industry feedback with respect to wholesale banking.
 It identified several practices as examples of ‘encouraging’ whistleblowing initiatives implemented by firms, including:

-- engagement by managers and staff directly with a whistleblower to understand fully what he or she would like to achieve and make a sustained effort to manage appropriately the whistleblower’s expectations;
+- engagement by managers directly with whistleblowers to understand fully what they would like to achieve and a sustained effort to manage appropriately the whistleblower’s expectations;

 - discreet monitoring for a minimum of three years following a whistleblowing event, to ensure a whistleblower was not treated badly as a consequence of their disclosure.